Cost to Move a Radiator

 What is the best type of radiator?

-Central heating radiators are considered to be the most popular radiators in the UK due to their ease of installation and the fact that they are very energy efficient.
-These types of radiator can easily heat up a room of any size quite quickly.
+Panel central heating radiators are considered to be the most popular radiators in the UK, due to their ease of installation and the fact that they are very energy efficient.

 What are the two valves on a radiator for?

-One of the valves on your radiator controls the amount of hot water that enters the radiator, and the other one balances the system out by controlling the amount of heat the radiator lets out.
+One of the valves on your radiator controls the amount of hot water that enters the radiator, also known as the thermostatic radiator valve (TRV), and the other one (the lockshield) balances the system out by controlling the amount of heat the radiator lets out.

 Where should I put my radiator?

-The best positioning for a radiator is somewhere in the coldest part of the room where it’s unlikely to be blocked by furniture.
-This way, the radiator can heat the room most efficiently.
+The best positioning for a radiator is somewhere in the coldest part of the room, where it’s unlikely to be blocked by furniture, usually underneath a window.
+This way, the radiator can heat the room efficiently.

 Why is my radiator hot at the top and cold at the bottom?

 This means that the flow of water into the radiator is not sufficient.
-This can be caused by blockages or oxygen bubbles in the system, pump issues, or a build-up of sludge within the radiator or system.
-In most cases, this issue can be fixed by bleeding the radiator.
+This is usually caused by a build-up of sludge within the radiator or system, requiring flushing.

 Sources